 The Target Shell is a command library for embedded systems, providing a function similar to UNIX Shell.
 Commands corresponding to OS system calls are available and can be used to control resources within the system.
 User-defined commands can be added as well.
 Since the Target Shell can be embedded in the final system, it is useful for implementing commands for system maintenance, inspection, etc. Series of commands can be combined into a script.

 The command library enables calls from the application, but also enables the user to perform external calls via communication port.
 The serial port or eBinder debug port can be used as a communication port.
 When using the eBinder debug port, VTTY can be used as a console.
 If the target system’s console driver is not yet completed, or a debug serial port cannot be ensured for the target system, using VTTY via eBinder’s debug port is a convenient alternative.

 This function can provide a high-speed boost when starting up the system for the second time and beyond.
 The system structure makes it possible to restart the system several times faster than normal speed.
 This function can also be used to keep RAM content in the system when resetting it. eT-Kernel Extended keeps tables in a part of its memory for managing information on programs loaded once (processes, system programs, DLLs, etc.), configuration files loaded during startup, addresses, etc. Files existing in the memory are searched for and loaded from this table.
 By keeping this data in RAM instead of reloading every item from storage media, the system is then capable of booting much quicker.

 Memory mapping of files using mmap() is supported.
 This can also be used as memory shared between processes.

-Protection function for task stacking and system program data
+Protection function for task stacking and system program data selection

 This function prevents pointer overrun and underrun to protect stacking of each task and .data/.bss sections within system programs.
 If an overflow or underflow occurs for stack and data sections, a CPU exception will occur, preventing destruction due to other memory errors.